IMPORT TARIFFS - LATEST NEWS & UPDATES

 This includes:

-• Multiplying the taxable value by the applicable tax or fee rate
+• Multiplying the shipment’s taxable value by the applicable tax or fee rate

-The customs value is also known as the total value of the shipment.
-This amount will change with every load of imported goods.
+The customs value t will change with every load of imported goods.
 Businesses can find their tariff rate by checking the HTS code for their products.
-Thanks to the USMCA, imported goods from Mexico may have a reduced or eliminated tariff.
+Thanks to the USMCA, most imported goods from Mexico may have a reduced or eliminated tariff.

 Another valuable trading partner that shares a border with the U.S. is Canada.
 Read our article on importing from Canada to learn more.